King of Italy: House of Habsburg (1437–1801)

-Charles V was the last emperor to be crowned king of Italy or to officially use the title.
+Charles V was the last emperor to be crowned king of Italy.
 The Habsburg emperors claimed the Italian crown until 1801.
 The empire continued to include Italian territories until its dissolution in 1806.
+Between 1815 and 1866, the House of Habsburg-Lorraine used the title King of Lombardy-Venetia.

 Kingdom of Italy as a client state of France, House of Bonaparte (1805–1814)

 In 1805, Napoleon established a client state in northern Italy, named the Kingdom of Italy.
 He established himself as King of Italy, in personal union with his role as Emperor of the French.
 This client state did not survive the end of the Napoleonic era; in its place, the Congress of Vienna established a number of independent duchies and kingdoms in the region.